Israel Vows to Eliminate New Hamas Leader as War Enters 11th Month

 Mohammad al-Sharif, a displaced Gazan, told AFP: "He is a fighter.
 How will negotiations take place?"

-Iran-backed Hezbollah has also pledged to avenge the deaths of Haniyeh and its own military commander Fuad Shukr in an Israeli strike in Beirut hours earlier.
+Hamas's Lebanon-based ally Hezbollah has also pledged to avenge the deaths of Haniyeh and its own military commander Fuad Shukr in an Israeli strike in Beirut.

 In a televised address to mark one week since Shukr's death, Hezbollah leader Hassan Nasrallah said Tuesday his group would retaliate "alone or in the context of a unified response from all the axis" of Iran-backed groups in the region.

-Pezeshkian told Macron in a separate telephone call that the West "should immediately stop selling arms and supporting" Israel if it wants to prevent war, his office said.
+Pezeshkian told Macron in a separate telephone call that the West "should immediately stop selling arms and supporting" Israel if it wanted to prevent war, his office said.

-The Jeddah-based Organisation of Islamic Cooperation on Wednesday said Israel was "fully responsible" for the "heinous attack" that killed Haniyeh, which it described as "a serious infringement" of Iran's sovereignty.

-Gambian Foreign Minister Mamadou Tangara, whose country currently chairs the bloc, said the killing risked "leading to a wider conflict that could involve the entire region".

-Israel has not commented on Haniyeh's killing but confirmed it had carried out the strike on Shukr.
+Israel has not commented on Haniyeh's killing in Iran, but it has confirmed it carried out the strike on Shukr in Beirut.

-It held the Hezbollah commander responsible for a rocket attack in the Israeli-annexed Golan Heights that killed 12 children.

 Hezbollah has traded near-daily cross-border fire with Israeli troops throughout the Gaza war.